 Bursitis may be caused by repetitive motion in the joint, or repeatedly putting the joint in certain positions which create pressure on the bursae, such as kneeling down for long periods of time (e.g while cleaning).
 Bursitis can also be caused by trauma or injury, and by other inflammatory conditions such as gout, or arthritis.

 Bursitis may be prevented by avoiding repetitive movements which put strain on the bursae.
 Another preventive measure is to strengthen the muscles that surround the joint or warm up the area with exercises before starting any physical activity.

 What is the treatment?

-In most cases the bursitis disappears without applying any specific treatment.
-The specialist will focus on reducing pain and inflammation to the patient by prescribing anti-inflammatories or corticosteroids.
+In most cases, bursitis disappears without applying any specific treatment.
+When required, your specialist will focus on reducing pain and inflammation by prescribing anti-inflammatories or corticosteroids.

 In case of acute bursitis without infection, the patient should avoid overexertion, limit certain movements and apply ice in the damaged area to reduce swelling.